eHealthAfrica/aether/documentation/developers/mapping_instructions.md

 ]
 ```

 Again, this is a straight copy, so it behaves as expected.
 Do notice that the adults filled the first two spots.
-Had we switched the order of this instruction with the next one, the children would be first.
+If we switched the order of this instruction with the next one, the children would be first.

 Instruction